 For more information about our program, here’s our CR Simcoe Brochure.
 If you, or someone you care about, is looking for hope or peace in life, please do connect with us.

 The Gathering Food Gardens is a community-building food-security initiative.
 We gather together to grow produce for our neighbours who have limited access to fresh, healthy food.
 The harvests supply local meal programs, teaching kitchens, and food banks.

-EMERGENCY MEAL PROGRAM
+FROZEN MEAL PROGRAM

-The 2017 “Food in Norfolk – Emergency and Low Cost Support” brochure lists emergency food services, meal programs, community gardens, community kitchens, and nutrition programs.
+Additionally, for neighbours who are living with food insecurity, the “Food in Norfolk – Emergency and Low Cost Support” brochure lists emergency food services, meal programs, community gardens, community kitchens, and nutrition programs.
 Church Out Serving works with the Haldimand Norfolk Health Unit in updating and printing this brochure annually.